 What’s the best diet for managing diabetes after a diagnosis?

 The dietary patterns that help prevent diabetes can also help with diabetes management.
 How?
 Research shows that these patterns can help lower blood sugar levels and reduce the risk of complications.2

 Low glycemic index carbohydrates raise your blood sugar less compared to those that have a higher glycemic index.
 Carbohydrates that have a lower glycemic index include:

 Higher glycemic index foods include processed grains such as:

 - low fibre cereals.

 Are you living with diabetes?
 Measuring your blood sugars at home can help determine the right type and amount of carbohydrates you can tolerate.
-A registered dietitian can help you interpret your blood sugar numbers and make suggestions on what changes you can make to your diet to improve your diabetes management.
+A registered dietitian can help you interpret your blood sugar numbers.
+They can also share suggestions on what changes you can make to your diet to improve your diabetes management.

 Low carbohydrate, very low carbohydrate (the ketogenic diet) and intermittent fasting diets have become popular among the public.
-But please note that there’s some controversy around these diets.
+But it’s important to know that there’s some controversy around these diets.
 Here’s what you need to know:

 - starchy vegetables and